jasminebahremand/spotify-hit-song-analysis/README.md

 ## How to Run

+**Locally:**
 ```bash
 pip install -r requirements.txt
 jupyter notebook spotify_hit_song_analysis.ipynb
 ```

-The dataset (`spotify-2023.csv`) is included in this repo, so once you clone or download it, the notebook runs as-is — no separate data download needed.
+**Or in Google Colab:** open the notebook and run all cells — no setup needed.
+The notebook loads the dataset straight from this repo, so it works whether you run it locally or in the cloud.

 ---